Stone Care

 💎

 Even the highest quality polished granite will eventually show signs of wear.
-High-traffic floors lose their mirror finish over time, countertops develop fine scratches from daily use, and outdoor granite weathers and dulls.
-The good news is that granite can be re-polished to restore its original mirror finish — and in most cases, to a quality equal to or better than the original factory finish.
+High-traffic floors lose their mirror finish, countertops develop fine scratches from daily use.
+The good news is that granite can be re-polished to restore its original mirror finish — often to a quality equal to or better than the original factory finish.

 Signs That Your Granite Needs Re-Polishing